bee2805/CrystalSpirits/README.md

 ### Implementation Process
 <!-- stipulate all of the functionality you included in the project -->
 <!-- This is your time to shine, explain the technical nuances of your project, how did you achieve the final outcome!-->

-* Validation of inputs
-* XML for the layout and styling
-* Kotlin for the functionality
-* Different questions are dynamically displayed

 #### Highlights
 <!-- stipulated the highlight you experienced with the project -->